mustafa-707/sim_card_code/README.md

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg)](https://buymeacoffee.com/is10vmust)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📞 Contact

-For bugs or feature requests, please create an issue on the GitHub repository.
+For bugs or feature requests, please create an issue on the [GitHub repository](https://github.com/mustafa-707/sim_card_code).

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.